 Oblivious to my reaction, he continued with his monologue, ‘We’ll leave the composure of the mountains and observe the chaos of trafﬁc.
 We’ll witness the urgency of driving and the impatience of the drivers.
 And then I’d like you to recognize that in the midst of this commotion, there is a singular sanity that prevails; their direction is right.

-‘I’d like us to follow an irate driver into a mall and see him sitting relaxed with his friends in a café.
+‘I’d like us to follow an irate driver into a mall and see him sitting relaxed with his friends at a café.
 And while we are at the mall, I know you will appreciate that many of the visitors are simply window shoppers, at ease with themselves.
 No urgency, no agitation, just spending time with friends and family.

 ‘Then I’ll accompany you to the parks and the playgrounds to watch the parents playing with their children, and then we will run with the joggers, eat buttered corn from that solitary vendor, and marvel at the glowing faces of the lovers huddling together.